Adjustable-rate mortgages vs. fixed-rate mortgages

 What are the advantages of a fixed-rate mortgage?

 Many homebuyers like the peace of mind knowing their interest payments won't increase.
 Fixed-rate mortgages are easier to understand.
 And when you plan to own your home for a longer period, a fixed rate might save you money.

 What are the disadvantages of a fixed-rate mortgage?

 Fixed-rate mortgages typically have higher rates than the starting interest rates on adjustable-rate mortgages.
 This means you may pay more money in interest at the beginning of the loan.

 When interest rates go down, you won't automatically benefit from the decrease.
-You will need to refinance your current mortgage, which often involves paperwork and fees, to get a lower rate.
+You will need to refinance your current mortgage to get a lower rate, which often involves paperwork and fees.